loveencounterflow/icql-dba/README.md

   return null
 ```

-In your own implementation, **do not forget to call `super sqlt` to get the default configuration for the
+In your own implementation,

+* do not forget to call `super sqlt` to get the default configuration for the connection.
-connection**.
+* do NOT use any instance methods like `@pragma()` in the initializer as this will lead to infinite regress
+  b/c of the way the dynamic attribute `@sqlt` has been implemented.

 # SQL Submodule